parvezk/ECMAScript-6-Guide/README.md

 ## ES6 APIs

- - A collection of new ES6 and ES7 code examples
+ - Usage examples for ES6 and ES7 APIs